-Are you looking for a lovely and engaging game that can be used to check or reinforce students’ knowledge?
+Are you looking for a lovely, engaging, and interactive game that can be used to check or reinforce students’ knowledge?
 If so, the following game called Way Back Home is right for you.
-In today’s article, let’s learn how to create this interactive Way Back Home game with ActivePresenter 8.
+Are you ready?
+Let’s learn how to create the Way Back Home game with ActivePresenter 8 in today’s article.

 Click the Play button below to start playing the game.

-We’ll walk you through the main content in turn:
+We’ll walk you through the four main content about creating the Way Back Home game in turn:

 - How about the Preparation Stage?